 Caregivers’ worries never end, especially when their loved ones are living alone in their own homes.
 Falls, stroke, heart attack and other medical emergencies are the biggest concerns for seniors’ safety.
-According to the National Council on Aging, one in four Americans age 65 and over fall each year.
-Research from the National Institute on Aging shows that 60 percent of these falls occur in their homes, where most seniors wish to remain as they age.
+According to the National Institute on Aging, roughly one in three Americans age 65 and older fall each year.
+Research shows that 60 percent of these falls occur in private homes, where most seniors wish to remain as they age.

-Seniors want to maintain their independence, but family members often worry since they cannot be present around the clock to ensure their loved ones’ safety.
-This dilemma prompted the creation of medical alert systems that are capable of instantly summoning help in the event of an emergency.
+Older adults want to maintain their independence, but family members often worry since they cannot be present around the clock to ensure their loved ones’ safety.
+This dilemma prompted the creation of medical alert systems for seniors that are capable of instantly summoning help in the event of an emergency.

-There are many types of these devices on the market, and they go by a few different names, such as personal emergency response systems, medical alert devices or medical emergency response systems.
-They all typically work in a similar way, and all function to help ensure a senior’s safety and provide peace of mind for their family members.
+There are many types of these devices on the market, and they go by a few different names, such as personal emergency response systems, medical alert devices, senior call buttons or medical emergency response systems.
+They all work in a similar way to help ensure an elder’s safety and provide peace of mind for their family members.

 How Medical Alert Systems Work

-When the help button is pressed, the console automatically dials the central monitoring center and connects the user with an operator.
-Most consoles feature a two-way speaker, so the operator and the senior can hear one another.
+When the help button is pressed, the console automatically dials the central monitoring center and connects the user with an operator who determines what kind of help is needed, such as an ambulance or assistance from the local police department or fire department.
+Most consoles feature a two-way speaker, so the operator and the senior can communicate with one another.
 Some systems can dial out even if the phone is in use or off the hook.
-This is called “seizing the line.”
+This feature is called “line seizure.”
 In addition to dialing the monitoring center, once notified, the operator may also contact family, friends or neighbors that the senior has listed as emergency contacts.

-“A medical alert system provides peace of mind for both the caregiver and the senior,” says Ken Gross, President of Medical Alert, by Connect America, a leader in the medical alarm industry since 1977.
+“A medical alert system provides peace of mind for both the caregiver and the senior,” explains Ken Gross, chairman of Connect America, the nation’s largest independent provider of medical alert systems.
 “The senior simply presses a button and help is on the way.”